#307 · 3-26-26 · The Enlightenment

 The Long Game

-The Ni dimension of this relationship was Grimm's understanding, early, that Catherine was not merely a royal subscriber but a figure of enormous potential significance for the Enlightenment's self-conception — and that a well-managed relationship with her would compound in value for decades.
-He advised her on the acquisition of the Crozat collection, one of the great art purchases of the eighteenth century; he facilitated Diderot's visit to St. Petersburg in 1773.
-These were not individual transactions.
-They were moves in a strategy of positioning Catherine as the philosopher-queen the French Enlightenment needed to believe in, and positioning Grimm as the indispensable intermediary who made that image possible.
+He understood early that Catherine was not merely a royal subscriber but a figure of enormous potential significance for the Enlightenment's self-conception.
+He advised on the Crozat collection, one of the great art purchases of the century; he facilitated Diderot's visit to St. Petersburg in 1773.
+These were moves in a strategy of positioning Catherine as the philosopher-queen the French Enlightenment needed, and Grimm as the indispensable intermediary.
+After the Revolution, he had built relationships across enough political regimes that no single collapse could destroy his position.
+This is Ni applied to career survival.

 The Social Performer

-Diderot's Rameau's Nephew, written in the 1760s and 1770s though not published until the nineteenth century, contains what is widely read as a portrait of Grimm in the character of Rameau's nephew: a brilliant, socially masterful figure who has reduced human interaction to a performance, who can produce any emotion on demand, who is both irresistible and somehow hollow.
-The portrait is ambivalent in the way that Diderot's ambivalence about Grimm was real.
-Grimm was his closest friend and also, in some sense, his antithesis — the man who had turned the social world into an instrument while Diderot remained constitutionally unable to do so.
+Tertiary Se makes a person effective in rooms.
+Diderot's Rameau's Nephew contains what is widely read as a portrait of Grimm: a brilliant, socially masterful figure who has reduced human interaction to a performance, irresistible and somehow hollow.
+The portrait captures Diderot's genuine ambivalence — Grimm was his closest friend and also his antithesis, the man who had turned the social world into an instrument while Diderot remained constitutionally unable to.
+He was charming not because social performance was his deepest drive but because his Te needed access to those rooms and his Se made access easy: not the natural warmth of an Fe user, but the responsive, confident engagement of someone who understands the room as a resource.

 The Costs of Calculation